This post was updated on May 31, 2022

 “Human beings are a funny lot.
-Give them one idea and they nod their heads.
-Give them five and they simply scratch their heads.
+Give them 1 idea and they nod their heads.
+Give them 5 and they simply scratch their heads.
 Or even worse, they forget you mentioned all those ideas in the first place.

-Talk to them.
-And let them know you’re talking to them by using the word “you”.
+And let them know you’re talking to them by using “you.”

 People are interested in fulfilling their own needs.
 They’ll pay attention if you indicate that you’re interested in fulfilling their needs, too.

-They’ll pay even more attention if you use the same words they use.
-This technique is known as “Voice of Customer” (VoC) and companies that do it well generate a 10x increase in annual revenue year over year.
+They’ll pay even more attention if you use the exact words they use.
+This technique is known as “Voice of Customer” (VoC), and companies that do it well generate a 10x increase in annual revenue year over year.

 Copywriting expert Joel Klettke supported VoC in his presentation at Unbounce’s 2017 Call to Action Conference.
-He says to use the exact words that your customer uses to describe their problems.
-They don’t want “an affordable time tracking payroll software”, they want “the only time tracking tool that pays for itself”.
+He says to use your prospective customer’s exact words to describe their problems.
+They don’t want “an affordable time tracking payroll software.”
+They want “the only time tracking tool that pays for itself.”

-Harnessing the voice of the customer gets you inside their heads and speaks to them in language they understand.
+Harnessing the voice of your current customer gets you inside their heads and speaks to them in a language they understand.